bartavelle/language-puppet/README.md

   - `--node` will display all resources on screen in a nice user-friendly colored fashion.

-  - `--all` displays statitics and optionally shows dead code.
+  - `--all` displays statistics and optionally shows dead code.

   - `--parse` only goes as far as parsing.
 No interpretation.